 - 1 medium red potato

 After that’s done, we took 1/8 cup of unseasoned ground turkey from a meal we were making.
 Any other dog-safe meat works fine, too.
 Turkey is just what we had on hand and were using.
-Stuff it all into one of the tray mold slots and fill the rest up with a low sodium broth.
+Stuff it all into one of the tray mold slots and fill the rest up with low-sodium broth.
 That’s it!

 Wet food mixture